Hong Kong police raid pro-democracy media group, arrest founder Jimmy Lai

 At times, officers appeared to get into heated exchanges with Next Digital staff at the scene.
 Police cordoned off the headquarters while the raid was being conducted.

-Hong Kong police said seven people between 39 and 72 years old had been arrested on suspicion of violating the new security law, with offences including collusion with a foreign country, but the statement didn't reveal the names of those arrested.
-The police didn't rule out further arrests being made.
+Hong Kong police said at least nine people between 39 and 72 years old had been arrested on suspicion of violating the new security law, with offences including collusion with a foreign country, but the statement didn't reveal the names of those arrested.
+The police didn't rule out more arrests.

 Two of Lai's sons were among those detained, according to AFP, which cited a police source.

-The officials shrugged off the sanctions, which may have limited practical effect, with one saying that being named by the U.S. showed that he was doing the right thing for Hong Kong and China.
-They have rejected any criticism of Hong Kong policy as foreign interference in China's domestic affairs.
+The officials at first shrugged off the sanctions, which may have limited practical effect, with one saying that being named by the U.S. showed that he was doing the right thing for Hong Kong and China.
+They've rejected any criticism of Hong Kong policy as foreign interference in China's domestic affairs.

+But Beijing said Monday it was applying sanctions against U.S. officials including Republican Senators Ted Cruz of Texas and Marco Rubio of Florida in response to the ones imposed by Washington, according to Reuters.

 Simon said police searched both Lai's and a son's home, and detained several other members of Next Digital.